GCP, AWS or Azure for ASP.NET Core?

 Microsoft has done a splendid job with Azure and their offering for .NET developers is unmatched.
 The documentation is of high quality and always up to date but the really strong selling point is the smooth developer experience which I cannot live without.

 Azure is the cloud provider I'm going for.
 When it comes to deploying .NET code, Azure is the way to go but AWS and GCP are trying to make a decent experience for .NET developers as well but it's still miles away from the buttery smoothness of Azure deployments.

 This writeup is far from complete as I still have a lot to say and test out so maybe there will be a part 2 in the future.
-If there are any questions, you can tweet at me or join the discussion on hackernews.
+If there are any questions, you can leave a comment or tweet at me or join the discussion on hackernews.
 For now, ill say, have a Happy Deployment.